 Performance monitoring

-Another important feature of a custom LMS is performance monitoring.
+Another important feature of an LMS is performance monitoring.
 Whether you need custom software for an educational institution or a company that requires training employees, you should be able to track the learners’ progress and engagement.
 By knowing exactly how much time a user spends on your courses, which courses they visit the most and which ones they skip, and so on, you can dramatically improve your materials and thus make your custom learning management system a better place.

 Gamification